Thursday, July 10, 2025

 Boris is a writer who has contributed to many magazines and websites over the years, edited a couple of those things as well, and written a few books.
 But his most important contribution is pissing people off.
 He feels this is his calling in life and something he takes seriously.
 He also enjoys whiskey, whisky and the way girls dance on tables.
 And riding motorcycles.
 He's pretty keen on that, too.

-MotoGP Riders and Team Managers reflect on Valencia GP
+MotoGP riders and Team Managers reflect on the Assen weekend

 Load More